SgtCoDFish/bedrock-bootstrap/03-understanding-kernel-formats/README.md

 ### HiFive1

 When developing for the HiFive1 we can choose to produce ELF files (which can be uploaded natively by OpenOCD) but we also have the option to use OpenOCD's `write_image` directive to write a raw binary file at a memory offset we specify.
-This is friendlier to raw machine code since we could avoid the cost of having to create an ELF header, but QEMU forces our hand
+This is friendlier to raw machine code since we could avoid the cost of having to create an ELF header, but QEMU forces our hand.

 ## ELF Files